tremor-rs/tremor-www/docs/reference/connectors/http.md

 ## HTTP configuration example

-This is a relatively simple client server system that replays JSON formatted lines of data from a text file over HTTP to a server.
+This is a relatively basic client server system that replays JSON formatted lines of data from a text file over HTTP to a server.
 The server receives the JSON events and echo's them back to the HTTP client.

 The client and server are implemented as tremor flows.